CptConstantine/RoleByPost/README.md

 ### Rolling

-- `/roll check [roll_parameters]`
+- `/roll check [roll_parameters] [difficulty]`
   Roll dice for your active character with optional parameters.
+The roll_parameters field has intelligent autocomplete that adapts to your server's RPG system, offering relevant skills, attributes, and modifiers.

 - `/roll custom`
   Open the system specific roll interface for your character.

 - `/roll request [chars_to_roll] [roll_parameters] [difficulty]`
   (GM only) Request players to roll with specified parameters.
+Both character names and roll parameters have smart autocomplete.
 System-specific UIs allow players to adjust skills/attributes.

 ### Scene Management